somedevv/permit-ssh/README.md

 ## Install

-This tool depends, for now, in your ssh config to authenticate into servers. \
+This tool depends, for now, in your ssh config to authenticate into servers.
+For AWS support you must have the ```aws cli``` installed and configured. \
 You need to place the executable on ```$HOME/.local/bin``` and create the folder ```$HOME/.local/bin/.permit_data```

 ## Usage